 Greenhouses also offer growers the ability to harvest more than once per year, if they are equipped with a light deprivation system.
 These systems allow growers to control the hours of sunlight their plants receive, much like turning lights on and off in an indoor garden, by covering the greenhouse with a black tarp that deprives the plants of sunlight.

 Greenhouse structures range from inexpensive polyvinyl chloride (PVC) tubes, often called “hoop houses,” to highly engineered, fully automated, and purpose-built steel greenhouses.
 Due to their efficiency, greenhouses are quickly becoming the preferred growing method for many large-scale cultivators.

+Keep this info in mind as you embark on your cannabis-growing adventure.
 The smallest adjustments can make all the difference — planting a week earlier, a week later, watering less, watering more, etc.

 Timing is key.
 A short vegetative phase can cause cannabis plants to flower early, while a long vegetative phase can prevent your plants from finishing their flowering cycle if the weather takes a turn for the worse.
 The Farmer's Almanac is a reliable source for planning around the seasons and preparing your crop for success.

 Practice makes perfect, so always keep a grow journal and make sure to record any mistakes and wins along the way.
 Maintaining a record can help ensure you will have successful future harvests.